toru173/nomi-discord-python/README.md

 ### Gathering Your API Keys

 #### Get your Discord API Key
-[Sign in](https://discord.com/developers/) to the Discord Developer portal and click on 'Applications' from the menu down the left.
-Select your Nomi's Bot, then click on 'Bot' on the menu down the left.
+[Sign in](https://discord.com/developers/) to the Discord Developer portal and click on 'Applications' from the menu on the left.
+Select your Nomi's Bot, then click on 'Bot' on the menu on the left.

 !['Bot' Screenshot](./docs/images/readme/'Bot'%20Screenshot.png)